Miley Cyrus Tears Up Talking About Dad Billy Ray Cyrus

 Miley Cyrus is opening up about her childhood and how she differed from her father, Billy Ray Cyrus, growing up.

-In a new TikTok series inspired by her latest single, "Used to Be Young," Miley is reflecting on her past, from her birth in 1992 until the present day.
+In her ABC special, Miley Cyrus: Endless Summer Vacation, Miley reflected on her past, from her birth in 1992 until the present day.

 "When I was born, my dad had the no. 1 country song," Miley recalls before discussing how she and her father differed in their approach to fame.